 Another benefit to online business loans is that they are often quicker to access.
 It’s even possible to receive funds within a matter of hours instead of days.
-But a major disadvantage is that these funds are usually smaller than what traditional banks tend to offer.
+But, a major disadvantage is that these funds are usually smaller than what traditional banks tend to offer.

 Medium-term loans generally provide financing of up to $500,000 and have a repayment period of two to five years.
-These loans may be a good fit for businesses looking to expand in the near-term.
+These loans may be a good fit for businesses looking to expand in the near future.
 While the approval process may be simpler than for longer-term business loans, the interest rates may be higher.

 Business line of credit